CoryLR/user-routine/README.md

 # SPA Check

 Automated testing for single-page applications (SPAs).
-Small, portable, and easy to use.
+Small, easy to use, and zero setup.
 Click on things, fill in values, await for things exist, etc.

 # Access

 Options:

-1. Install using `npm install --save-dev spa-check` and import:
+**1.** Install using `npm install --save-dev spa-check` and import:

 ```javascript
 import { spaCheck } from 'spa-check';